 1. Align to Organizational Mission and Purpose

-When you set outcomes, you want to make sure that they align with your organizational mission and benchmarks.
+When you set outcomes, you want to ensure they align with your organizational mission and benchmarks.
 CLD’s programming and organizational benchmarks are centered around five principles for success: character development, educational excellence, leadership effectiveness, community service, and career achievement.
-We helped them establish several outcomes that aligned with their programs, missions, and key principles.
+We helped them establish outcomes aligned with their programs, missions, and critical principles.

 2. Review Funder’s Priorities